1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: These lie within the Arctic Circle.

-94. The Antarctic Circle passes through:
+94. The Antarctic Circle passes through_____________.

 A) Antarctica only